1jour1vin

 Wine rated (2024 guide) 92-94/100

-The bouquet of the Caroline cuvée is very refined and complex.
-Floral notes and hints of citrus are subtly enhanced by light woody notes.
+The Caroline cuvée offers great finesse and complexity on the nose.
+Floral notes and hints of citrus are subtly complemented by light woody notes.
 On the palate, the wine combines density and character.
 Slightly salty on the attack, it displays beautiful aromatic expression and is supported by structuring acidity, while subtle bitter notes enhance the persistence of the finish.
-A beautiful wine that will find its place during a meal and boasts good aging potential.
-A great success.
-2025-2038
+A truly beautiful wine that will shine during a meal and boasts excellent aging potential.
+A fine achievement.
+2025–2038

 Bernard Burtschy